Skip to main content

 Support and Assistance for the Implementation of Free Trade Agreements

-Following the conclusion of Free Trade Agreements with Singapore and Viet Nam, the IP Key SEA Phase II Action continues to provide support and assistance for the implementation of the IPR-related commitments undertaken by the SEA countries.
-To define specific activities, consultations are conducted with the relevant government agencies and stakeholders.
-Indicative activities include studies, seminars, and peer-to-peer meetings that help to identify the technical needs of SEA countries and facilitate the implementation of their FTA commitments.
+Following the conclusion of Free Trade Agreements with Singapore and Viet Nam, the IP Key SEA Phase II Action will continue to provide support and assistance for the implementation of the IPR-related commitments undertaken by the SEA countries.
+To define specific activities, consultations will be conducted with the relevant government agencies and stakeholders.
+Indicative activities include studies, seminars and peer-to-peer meetings that would identify the technical needs of SEA countries and facilitate the implementation of their FTA commitments.

 Share this post